platformsh/platformsh-docs/use-platform.sh/010-install-the platform.sh-software-bundle.rst

 The `Platform.sh CLI <https://github.com/platformsh/platformsh-cli>`_ is an open source project hosted on `Github <https://github.com/>`_.
 You can find help for *platform* problems in the `issue queue <https://github.com/platformsh/platformsh-cli/issues>`_.

-install composer, the PHP dependency manager
+Install composer, the PHP dependency manager
 --------------------------------------------

 `Composer <https://getcomposer.org/>`_ is a dependency manager for `PHP <http://php.net/>`_.